-There are several ways to challenge a suspension, including filing an appeal directly with Instagram or taking legal action in court.
-Since the introduction of the Digital Services Act (DSA), you now have an additional option: you can contact a certified out-of-court dispute resolution body such as User Rights.
-Through this procedure, you can quickly, easily, and free of charge have your case reviewed to determine whether the account suspension was justified, including an assessment by our independent legal experts.
+There are several ways to challenge a suspension.
+For example, by filing a complaint directly with Instagram or, in certain cases, by bringing a case to court.
+Since the introduction of the Digital Services Act (DSA), there is also another option: you can turn to a certified out-of-court dispute resolution body such as User Rights.
+Through this procedure, you can have the suspension reviewed free of charge to determine whether it was justified.
+Our independent legal experts assess the case based on the information you provide and the platform’s information, and then issue a decision.

-In this guide, we explain step by step how to proceed against a suspension and how to best prepare a complaint with User Rights.
-We also provide important background information on why Instagram suspends accounts and what rights you have.
+In this guide, we explain step by step how you can proceed against a suspension and how to prepare a complaint to User Rights as effectively as possible.
+You’ll also learn why Instagram suspends accounts, and what rights you have in the process.

 Under “Why this happened,” you should see the following message: “We reviewed your account and found that it doesn't follow our Community Standards on [name of the policy].”
 To identify the relevant policy, click “Read more about this rule.”